This Torah portion will be read from the Sefer Torah written in memory of the late:

 Mincha & Arvit 6:45pm

 Pls. note that Monday morning services are at the

 Chesed-El Synagogue—2 Oxley Rise.

 A Thought to ponder

--You’re invited to join the JLI course “The Art of Marriage—Kabbalistic secrets to a successful marriage” which will provide spiritual and practical ways to enhance your relationship and strengthen your marriage.
-The 3rd session will be held on Monday 14th of April, 8:30 PM at the JBC (5th Floor) for more info & to register, visit www.myjli.com
+-You’re invited to join the JLI course “The Art of Marriage—Kabbalistic secrets to a successful marriage” which will provide spiritual and practical ways to enhance your relationship, increase your happiness, and strengthen your marriage.
+The 6 week course begins on Mon 30 April, 8:30 PM at the JBC (5th Floor) for more info & to register, visit www.myjli.com

 Save the date: